-Virtually every auto insurer in the state threatened to guit the California market immediately bility, however remote, 103 authorizes the estab-Although the court decided that voters can't use-lishment of a joint underwriting authority if the commissioner finds that insurers have "substantially withdrawn" from the market.
+Virtually every auto insurer in the state threatened to guit the California market immediately bility, however remote, 103 authorizes the estab-Although the court decided that voters can't use lishment of a joint underwriting authority if the commissioner finds that insurers have "substantially withdrawn" from the market.
 That authorization assures that some form of insurance will be available to motorists regardless of the whims of pri-

-So far, only a handful of insurers have followed The challenge is to keep the California market through on threats to leave, but abandoned policyholders have had little trouble finding a different sumers.
-Just where to strike that balance is the company to insure them.
-There is no reason to think that situation will change as long as the restate insurance commissioner.
-The new ruling is form process remains fair to insurers and consumers alike.
+So far, only a handful of insurers have followed The challenge is to keep the California market through on threats to leave, but abandoned policyholders have had little trouble finding a different think that situation will change as long as the resumers alike.
 Insurers uncomfortable with the fair Gillespie's task is to establish a "fair rate of and open reforms of 103 are free to leave.
 They will